 The most comprehensive discussion and analysis of how to use the Question Formulation Technique™ can be found in our book Make Just One Change: Teach Students to Ask Their Own Questions which is available through Harvard Education Press.

-Use these four resources to learn the process and how to facilitate the QFT.
+Use these resources to learn the process and how to facilitate the QFT.

 Experiencing the QFT

-This guide describes the key components of the QFT and includes a template to experience the process.
+This guide describes the key components of the QFT and includes a template that will allow you to experience the process.

-This one-page summary offers a list of tips and best practices for facilitating the QFT.
+This two-page summary offers a list of tips and best practices for facilitating the QFT.

 Facilitating the QFT Template